 ⭐ Best Activities

-Málaga Tapas Tour – This 3-hour food tour is a fantastic way to experience the culinary culture of Málaga.
+- Málaga Tapas Tour – This 3-hour food tour is a fantastic way to experience the culinary culture of Málaga.
 You’ll visit four local tapas bars and restaurants, sampling a variety of traditional dishes and drinks.
 The tour includes 8 tapas and 4 drinks, giving you a comprehensive taste of Málaga’s gastronomy.
 As you explore the city’s historic center, your guide will share insights about the local food scene and Málaga’s history.
-This tour is perfect for food enthusiasts and those wanting to experience Málaga like a local.
-It’s a great opportunity to discover hidden gems and learn about the city’s culinary traditions.

 10. Botanical Gardens